elfraim/Offical_Indie_Syntax/README.md

 ## Install

-Install using Command Palette: Go to View -> Command Palette or press Ctrl+Shift+P Then enter Install Extension Write CarpeDiem Syntax Select it or press Enter to install
+Install using Command Palette: Go to View -> Command Palette or press Ctrl+Shift+P Then enter Install Extension Write Indie Select it or press Enter to install

 Run Visual Studio Code.
-The CarpeDiem Syntax Theme will be available from File -> Preferences -> Color Theme dropdown menu
+The Indie Syntax Theme will be available from File -> Preferences -> Color Theme dropdown menu

 ## Team